ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 ### #24 Optional - Make the Coins Yellow, extra credit assigment.

 First look through the <code>git log</code> to look for a clue about where to even start.
 I do remember there being a commit message called "Add color" so that sounds like a good place to start.
 Use <code>git log</code> to find the commit with the message 'Add color'.
-Although it was referring to the ship and asteroids, it will tell us how things are given colour in this game which will be helpful..
+Although it was referring to the ship and asteroids, it will tell us how things are given colour in this game which will be helpful.

 ![image](https://user-images.githubusercontent.com/12129459/132584480-0d4d9ef1-ec56-4fc0-8932-053ba5868c5e.png)

 Ok, so commit 3884ea adds color to the game.

 To see what was added in that commit, we can use <code>git show 3884ea</code> to 'show' the differences between that commit and it's parent.
-(Which commit is the parent is less clear now since we have merged two branches together.
+Which commit *is* the parent of this commit is less clear now, since we have merged two branches together.
 At this point <code>git show</code> will give us the information that we need.

 ![image](https://user-images.githubusercontent.com/12129459/132585104-b9b3a2ad-ab31-4b28-b5d9-916f9a872847.png)

-It looks like there is a line of code that looks like  **Ship = function()...** and just below that there are the properties: <br>
+There is a line of code that looks like  **Ship = function()**... and just below that there are the properties: <br>
 <code>this.color = 'navy'</code><br>
 <code>this.solid = true;</code><br>

-And a little later there is aline that looks like **Asteroid = function()...** with the properties: <br>
+And a little later there is a line that looks like **Asteroid = function()**... with the properties: <br>
 <code>this.color = 'lightgrey'</code><br>
 <code>this.solid = true;</code><br>

-So... in our most recent copy of that file *game.js* we should probably look for something called **Coins = function()*** and then add the properties:<br>
+So... in our most recent copy of that file *game.js* we should probably look for something called **Coins = function()***... and then add the properties:<br>
-<code>this.color = 'orange'</code><br>
+<code>this.color = 'yellow'</code><br>
 <code>this.solid = true;</code><br>

-*I found that orange is much easier to see than yellow*.

 <hr>